 Marijuana is Easier to Access

 The 2020 Missouri Student Survey found that an average of 31.6% of students in the Northland believed marijuana was “easy to get.”
-Whether it’s ordered from the internet, bought, or given to youth by a friend or their own family members, marijuana is easier for youth to access now than ever before, especially in states where legalization has occurred.
+Whether it’s ordered from the internet, bought, or given by a friend or their own family members, marijuana is easier for youth to access now than ever before, especially in states where legalization has occurred.
 Learn more about how marijuana legalization impacts youth use, including increasing teen access to marijuana, from Smart Approaches to Marijuana.

 Increased Risk of Mental Health Issues